Touriva/TOUR/doc/build-osx.md

         make check

-4. (Optional) You can also install tourd to your path:
+4. You can also create a .dmg that contains the .app bundle (optional):

-        make install
+        make deploy

 Use Qt Creator as IDE
 ------------------------